-We are excited to welcome two special new additions in the coming weeks, a pair of Loggerhead sea turtles who will soon be making home here.
-This loveable duo, named Sensa and Mabouche have joined us from Aquatopia in Belgium earlier this year, following the aquariums closure and are currently in our off show quarantine area.
-Both Sensa and Mabouche were rescued from the wild after being caught on fisherman’s long lines in the Mediterranean, which damaged their lower jaws.
-Even after rehabilitation at a special centre in Italy, it was decided they couldn’t go back into the wild as they wouldn’t be able to catch their own food so Aquatopia have been looking after them for the last 5 years.
+This loveable duo, named Sensa and Mabouche were rescued from the wild after being caught on fisherman’s long lines in the Mediterranean, which damaged their lower jaws.
+Even after rehabilitation, it was decided they couldn’t go back into the wild as they wouldn’t be able to catch their own food, so now have a forever home here at The Deep.

-Pressure increases, the deeper you dive, with the biggest change being at only 10 metres down where pressure is double that at the surface.
+Pressure increases the deeper you dive, with the biggest change being at only 10 metres down where pressure is double that at the surface.
 It is equivalent to two kilograms pressing on every square centimetre of your body.
 We are affected by pressure because we have air-filled spaces in our lungs and sinuses.
-In comparison, many sea creatures are made mostly of fluid which withstands the effects of pressure.
+In comparison, many sea creatures are made mostly of fluid which helps them withstand the effects of pressure.

-Fish tend to swim in schools when out in open water in order to hide from sharks and other predators.
+Fish tend to swim in schools when out in open water as a means of protection from sharks and other predators.
 This reduces the individual’s chances of being picked off and eaten.
 Following in another fish’s wake can also save them energy.

 Back to The Deep Tour